The Lichtenbaum-Quillen dimension of complex varieties: General Results

-We also make the following observation, which is immediate from \eqref{K/tau_d} but seems hard to prove more directly: \begin{cor} If $X$ and $Y$ are smooth complex projective varieties of dimension $d$, then an equivalence $\Dbcoh(X) \cong \Dbcoh(Y)$ induces an isomorphism of top unramified cohomology groups $H^0(\H^d_X(\Z/m)) \cong H^0(\H^d_Y(\Z/m))$. \end{cor} Since the $m$-torsion part of Brauer group is isomorphic to $H^0(\H^2_X(\Z/m))$, this sheds some light on the first author's observation \cite{br_not_inv} that the Brauer group of a Calabi--Yau 3-fold is not a derived invariant, in contrast to the Brauer group of a K3 surface which has long been known to be a derived invariant.
+We also make the following observation, which is immediate from \eqref{K/tau_d} but seems hard to prove more directly: \begin{cor} If $X$ and $Y$ are smooth complex projective varieties of dimension $d$, then an equivalence $\Dbcoh(X) \cong \Dbcoh(Y)$ induces an isomorphism of top unramified cohomology groups $H^0(\H^d_X(\Z/m)) \cong H^0(\H^d_Y(\Z/m))$. \end{cor} Since the $m$-torsion part of the Brauer group is isomorphic to $H^0(\H^2_X(\Z/m))$, this sheds some light on the first author's observation \cite{br_not_inv} that the Brauer group of a Calabi--Yau 3-fold is not a derived invariant, in contrast to the Brauer group of a K3 surface which has long been known to be a derived invariant.
 In fact Corollary \ref{top_unram} implies that the Brauer group of \emph{any} surface is a derived invariant, which does not seem to have been noticed before.

-Lastly, we repackage a result of Farb, Kisin, and Wolfson and use it to relate Quillen--Lichtenbaum to the outermost Hodge number.\footnote{We thank James Hotchkiss for pointing this out.}
+Lastly, we repackage a result of Farb, Kisin, and Wolfson and use it to relate Lichtenbaum--Quillen dimension to the outermost Hodge number.\footnote{We thank James Hotchkiss for pointing this out.}

 \begin{thm}[Farb, Kisin, and Wolfson \cite{farb-kisin-wolfson}] Let $X$ be a smooth complex projective variety.
 For all $i \ge 0$ and all primes $p \gg 0$, the rank of the map

 is at least $h^{0,i}(X) = h^i(\O_X)$. \end{thm} \begin{proof} We apply \cite[Cor.\ 2.2.15]{farb-kisin-wolfson} with $Y = X$ and $D = \varnothing$ to say that for $p \gg 0$, the rank of the map